abstracta/poc-axe-wdio/README.md

 # PoC Axe + WDIO

 This project is an automated testing project that utilizes WebdriverIO (WDIO) and Axe to test the accessibility of a web page.
-The purpose of this framework is to analyze the accessibility of a web page and output the results to a JSON file and an HTML report.
+The purpose of this framework is to analyze the accessibility of a web page and output the results to an HTML report.

 ## Project structure

 ### /output
-- accessibility-results.json
 - accessibility-results.html

 ### /pages